Esther Peter-Davis: Biography

 In 1960, Peter-Davis opposed military nuclear tests in the Sahara.

-In 1970, she resided with her family including four children near (38 km as the crow flies) the Fessenheim nuclear power plant, which was just under construction.
-She questioned the potential long-term effects of this new technology in densely populated areas.
-Face-to-face are two realities for her: the displayed optimism of scientists speaking on behalf of EDF, contrasting with the deficit of objective information on the potential health effects, or disasters, on the population.
-According to Peter-Davis, the official speech gave a partial portrait, since the potential risks of this technology, intolerant of error, were really unknown, and the question of radioactive waste evaded or transmitted to future generations ...
-Initially without prejudice against the young technology, its questioning without satisfactory answers leads it, and many people in Alsace, to the conclusion that the prolonged threat of catastrophic risks to human health, and to the ecosystems on which life depends, is a heavy price to pay for electricity production.
-On this basis, she became one of the pioneers of the anti-nuclear movement in France, publishing with Annick Albrecht and Françoise Bucher a magazine determining the citizens' understanding of the time, of issues which official civil nuclear specialists did not talk about or spoke only positively.
+In 1970, she, Garry, and their three children lived 38 km, as the crow flies, from the construction site of the Fessenheim nuclear power plant.
+Initially, without prejudice against the young technology, she questioned the potential long-term effects of this new technology on densely populated areas.
+What scientists at that time were saying publicly on behalf of Électricité de France contrasted with the lack of solid information on potential disasters or effects on the health of the local population.
+According to Peter-Davis, the official pronouncements painted only a partial portrait, since they evaded the question of radioactive waste or left the issue for future generations, and the potential risks of this technology, which left no room for error, were unknown.
+Her questions, which went unanswered, led her and many people in Alsace to conclude that the prolonged threat of catastrophic risks to human health and to the ecosystems on which life depends was a heavy price to pay for electricity production.
+This led her to become one of the pioneers of the anti-nuclear movement in France.
+Together with Annick Albrecht and Françoise Bucher, she published the magazine that was instrumental in helping residents understand issues that official civil nuclear specialists did not talk about or spoke only positively about.

-Peter-Davis was co-founder of Friends of the Earth and the Verts [the Greens].
+Peter-Davis co-founded Friends of the Earth and the Verts [the Greens].